PilzDE/pilz_robots/prbt_hardware_support/README.md

 - Pushbutton unit (with emergency stop): PITgatebox

 ## Configurations supported by hardware
-The following table contains the supported configurations.
+The following table contains the officially supported configurations for the respective safety controller.
 The default configuration is highlighted in _italic_.
 Most of the functionality is implemented in this package.
 It can be configured in `prbt_support/robot.launch`.

 | Parameter Description| Options | Argument name in <br> `prbt_support/robot.launch`| Option values in <br> `prbt_support/robot.launch`
 | - | - | - | - |